 - Keeping an eye out for pull out at approximately the 3km mark where there is a small clearing river right.
 Car access to the pull out is via Ronald Grove and a short walk in through some bushland.
 If you reach the McKenzie King Drive bridge (the only bridge you will come across after Mayers Bridge back at Warburton) you have gone too far!

 ALTERNATIVE: For a paddle more suited to Beginners, or sit on tops, try putting in at the Warburton Caravan Park, located farther upstream.
-Put in at the clearing directly ahead of the entrance driveway.
+Put it in the Eastern end of the Caravan Park.
+It’s easy to get into the water to start the floating adventure.
 Please always check in with Caravan Park Office prior to entering.
 Paddle downstream and exit at the Swingbridge, at the western end of the Main Street, behind the tennis courts.
 You could also – if comfortable with water levels and feeling confident – extend this paddle down to the put in for the Intermediate section, exiting at Maher Bridge, river left, behind the Tea Rooms.
 Or, if you’re a competent paddler in conditions you feel comfortable with, keep on paddling to take in the entire length, exiting at Millgrove as per the Intermediate guide.

 For those looking to a different kind of paddle, the section from the Caravan Park down to the Swingbridge makes a great lilo (or inflatable tyre) journey.
 Indeed this was once the ‘race course’ for a lilo derby event held in Warburton!
 Alternatively, for a skilled Stand Up Paddle (SUP) Boarder, the same length proves a challenging SUP course!

 Information: a great recounting of journeying the length of the Yarra River, including the paddling sections through Warburton, by Konrad Marshall can be found here: http://beautyandstrangeness.com/up-the-creek/